 - thinning hair and dull skin

-Gluten is sometimes called a “silent killer” because it can be the source of lasting damage throughout the whole body, without someone even knowing it.
+Experts sometimes refer to gluten as a “silent killer” because it can be the source of lasting damage throughout the whole body, without someone even knowing it.
 The microbiome is considered “ground zero” for where celiac disease symptoms first start and spread throughout various tissue.
 Celiac disease symptoms can range in terms of intensity and depend on the person’s unique response, so not every person will experience the same reactions or signs.

 For some people, practically no symptoms might be present.
 For others, their symptoms might start out as ongoing headaches, unexplained weight changes or feeling more anxious than usual.
 This can then continue to progress and turn into insomnia, feeling “wired but tired,” having joint pain, and even causing symptoms of depression and eventually cognitive decline or dementia in older people.

 It can be hard to recognize celiac disease because symptoms are usually very similar to those caused by other digestive diseases and autoimmune conditions, such as irritable bowel syndrome (IBS), iron-deficiency anemia, food allergies like lactose intolerance, sensitivity to FODMAPs, or digestive disorders like inflammatory bowel disease and diverticulitis.
 (6)

 Less Common, but More Serious, Celiac Disease Symptoms

 While the list above represents more common symptoms of celiac disease, there have also been findings that suggest that damage done by this disease goes far beyond the gastrointestinal tract and that it manifests in ways different than what we previously thought.
 Research related to food allergies, including gluten intolerance, over the past few decades has revealed that gluten can have effects on almost every system in the body.
 (7) And whether or not someone displays any classic symptoms, all people with celiac disease are still at risk for long-term complications.